yigaldviri/izit/README.md

 ## Installing / Getting started

-This is the UI part (build with React), the server side is not publishe dfor security reasons.
+This is the UI part (build with React), the server side is not published due to security reasons.

 ### Dev mode

+Install and download node v6 or above.

 ```shell
 git clone https://github.com/yigaldviri/izit.git